|

 not disappear over time.
 The woman needs medical help along with counseling

+and support.
 3. Postpartum Psychosis – this is the worst form

 of depression after pregnancy.
 Here the woman loses touch with reality